aardappel/lobster/docs/source/memory_management.md

 ~~~~

 This typically never triggers, as arguments that are assigned to are typically forced to
-be owners, but there are currently some exceptions related to multi-methods where this may still
+be owners, but there are currently some exceptions related to dynamic dispatch where this may still
 happen.
 Likely will be eliminated entirely in the future.

 ~~~~